peteroupc/peteroupc.github.io/newatlas.md

 - Relief shading.
 - Natural features (e.g., plains, mountain ranges, islands) labeled.

 The maps should not be in Mercator projection, and the size of each page should be letter size or A4.
-Essentially, the maps should feel similar to the classic _Quick Reference World Atlas_ that Rand McNally used to publish.
+Essentially, the maps should feel similar to the classic _Quick Reference World Atlas_ that Rand McNally Publishing used to publish.

 An atlas like this would be a handy reference for homes or classrooms.